 There are a hundred reasons why a particular software might not be the right fit for an organization.
 Feasibility, viability, ROE (return on effort), etc. However, the biggest reason would be disruption to internal systems.

-When a newly installed software solution rocks the boat too much, disrupts the system of checks and balances, it is no longer viable.
+When a newly installed compliance software and compliance technology rocks the boat too much, disrupts the system of checks and balances, it is no longer viable.
 It might be capable of learning over a period of time, but this capability becomes redundant in the face of short term disruption.

 Hence, the new software organ is rejected by the enterprise organism.